easyparcel/OpenAPI-v2/source/includes/2025-06/_wallet.md

 ## Request Wallet Parameters

 This endpoint does not require any request parameters.
-Authentication is handled through your API key in the headers.
+Authentication is handled through Oauth 2.0 access token.

 ### Request Sample for Wallet